 The Small Business & Technology Development Center at Missouri State University is housed within the College of Business and offers a variety of opportunities for students to be involved in client projects and consultation.
 The university, located in Springfield, offers more than 150 undergraduate majors and more than 50 graduate programs.

 Northwest Missouri State University

 Northwest Missouri State University hosts the Small Business & Technology Development Center in three locations — Maryville, St. Joseph and Chillicothe.
-The center covers 17 counties spanning from Atchison County, southward to Platte County and eastward to Livingston County.
+The center covers 17 counties from Atchison County southward to Platte County and eastward to Livingston County.
 The University has hosted the program since 1985.